 process too.
 Our preferred tool is Redmine,

-and it is pretty easy to use it for such purpose: - When committing code, not only
+and it is pretty easy to use it for such purpose:

 And of course: none of these tools can